hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/134_reply_to_the_address_of_welcome_at_madras.md

 Man proposes and God disposes.
 It was proposed that the addresses and the replies should be carried in the English fashion.
-But here God disposes — I am speaking to a scattered audience from a chariot in the Gitâ fashion.
+But here God disposes — I am speaking to a scattered audience from a chariot in the Gitā fashion.
 Thankful we are, therefore, that it should have happened so.
 It gives a zest to the speech, and strength to what I am going to tell you.
 I do not know whether my voice will reach all of you, but I will try my best.
 I never before had an opportunity of addressing a